Coronavirus / Covid-19 Measures

-Little ones can find their ski legs on gentle slopes and the learning area makes it even more fun.
+Little ones can find their ski legs on gentle slopes and the 15.000 m² learning area, next to the alley Station, makes it even more fun.
 Various altitudes turn the learning area to a place for everyone.
 Professional ski instructor help kids and beginners to get comfortable on the trails and improve their skills fast.

 If you feel safe enough to leave the learning area, look for the four runs that are designated as blue.
 The family run starts at the Patscherkofelbahn top station and is also the longest run at Patscherkofel.
 The practice slope is serviced by the practice lift Patscherkofel.
 On the wide-open slope you´ll improve your abilities in a wink of an eye.

-Snowboarder and freestyle skiers meet in the Snowpark Innsbruck 3.0.
+Snowboarder and freestyle skiers meet in the Snowpark Innsbruck.
 As you leave the Mountain Station of Patscherkofelbahn, you´ll already see the park with all of its freestyle elements.
 The upper park terrain welcomes with the Xdouble Chill hut, that invites to relax, recharge and enjoy the winter sun.
 There´s never a shortage of great events, cool sounds and tasty BBQ´s.

 If you want to explore the surroundings, check out the high-altitude hiking track.
-Start your tour from Schutzhaus Patscherkofel and hike for 1,5 hours to the peak.
+Start your tour from the Mountain Station of Patscherkofelbahn and hike for 1,5 hours to the peak.
 Up here, sit down, enjoy a cold beverage and take joy in the breathtaking views of the snow-covered alps.